 Horse Slaughter Is Not Euthanasia.

-Every year, more than 75,000 American horses are trucked over our borders to be slaughtered for human consumption.
+Last year, approximately 40,000 American horses were trucked over our borders to be slaughtered for human consumption.
 Until this practice is banned and Congress passes a law against slaughter here in the U.S., no horse is safe.

 The term “horse slaughter” refers exclusively to the killing and processing of horses for human consumption.
 Horse slaughter is NOT humane euthanasia.
 While “euthanasia” is defined as a gentle, painless death provided in order to prevent suffering, slaughter is a brutal and terrifying end for horses.